needle-mirror/com.unity.netcode/Documentation~/optimization/reduce-prediction-overhead.md

 If you remove and re-add a replicated component to a ghost during runtime, then having `RollbackPredictionOnStructuralChanges` set to false can cause inconsistencies in outcomes.

 When a new update for the ghost is received, the snapshot data contains the last value from the server.
 However, if the component is missing at that time, then the value of the component won't be restored.
 If the component is re-added later, because the entity is not rolled back and re-predicted, then the current state of the re-added component will remain default (all zeros).
 By comparison, if `RollbackPredictionOnStructuralChanges` is enabled, then the entity will be repredicted and the value of the re-added component will be restored correctly.

+> [!NOTE]
+> Minimize structural changes (adding or removing components) on predicted ghosts, as each structural change moves an entity to a new chunk, and excessive changes between backup ticks can leave the entity's rollback backup unavailable at the wanted tick, so that entity won't roll back.

 ## Additional resources